 "Of course he was going to come out of it," Kunitz told Farber.
 "Too much skill.
 Too great a work ethic."

 He did, sparking a momentous Penguins turnaround.
 When it was over, Crosby again hoisted the Cup and, this time, the Conn Smythe Trophy, and headed back to the White House for another meeting with the president.

-Crosby led the Penguins to a third Cup in 2017, again taking home the Conn Smythe as Playoff MVP.
-He aims to stay on top as long as possible, recognizing his foes have expanded from tough opponents to Father Time and future contenders for his crown, such as Connor McDavid of the Edmonton Oilers and Auston Matthews of the Toronto Maple Leafs.
+Crosby won a third Cup title with the Penguins in 2017, again winning the Conn Smythe as playoff MVP.
+He aims to stay on top as long as possible, recognizing his foes have expanded beyond tough opponents to include Father Time and future contenders for his crown, such as Connor McDavid of the Edmonton Oilers and Auston Matthews of the Toronto Maple Leafs.

 "As if outrunning the downside of my career wasn't motivation enough, the new guys coming into the league will surely have my attention, too," Crosby wrote for Sports Illustrated website The Cauldron before the 2016-17 season.
 "These are the young and hungry guys.
 The guys that want to be where you are.
 They're fast.
 They're strong.
 And with all the young talent throughout the league, it just makes you want to get better yourself.
 That's such a fun (and underrated) part of the game to me.
 I love having to adjust and adapt my game year-to-year to find ways to be my best."

 "Right now, Sidney deserves to be known as the best player in the game," Gretzky told ESPN.com's Craig Custance in December 2016.
 "He's been the best player consistently in his career.
 He's won Stanley Cups and he's won gold medals.
 Until somebody takes that mantle away from him, he's still going to hold the crown."